Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data

-{\em PBHs.} A large peak in $\mathcal{P}(k)$ may lead to the formation of PBHs.
+We also identify promising avenues that go beyond the results presented in this paper: \begin{enumerate}[(i)] \item {\em Beyond the LN template.} Our choice for the LN template as workhorse for our analysis has been dictated both for simplicity and because it has been chosen by the NANOGrav collaboration.
+Features beyond the LN template have been proposed, such as different infrared or ultraviolet slopes, large dips characteristic of ultra-slow-roll dynamics~\cite{Balaji:2022zur}, steep growth of the infrared tail beyond $k^4$, indicative of multifield scenarios~\cite{Byrnes:2018txb,Fumagalli:2020adf,Palma:2020ejf,Braglia:2020eai,Fumagalli:2020nvq,Braglia:2020taf,Braglia:2022phb,Cole:2022xqc}, or large oscillations due to sharp features~\cite{Fumagalli:2020adf,Palma:2020ejf,Braglia:2020eai,Fumagalli:2020nvq,Braglia:2020taf}.
+Repeating our analyses with more realistic templates or direct numerical integration of inflationary equations can bridge the gap between data and fundamental theoretical parameters. \item {\em PBHs.} A large peak in $\mathcal{P}(k)$ may lead to the formation of PBHs.
 A rough estimate of the threshold for (over)production of PBHs is $A_\zeta\sim\mathcal{O}(0.01-0.1)$.
-Our posteriors includes amplitudes much larger, raising questions about the overproduction of light PBHs.
-There are, however, several well known caveats that affect the quick estimates above and rose again to prominence after the PTA detection.
-The PBH abundance is strongly affected by the PBH formation criteria~\cite{Gow:2020bzo,Inomata:2023zup}, the shape of the PPS~\cite{Gow:2020cou}, the accurate size of the physical horizon at formation~\cite{DeLuca:2023tun}, the equation of state (EOS) of the Universe at PBH formation~\cite{Byrnes:2018clq} and, notably, non-Gaussianities~\cite{Ferrante:2022mui,Gow:2022jfb,Franciolini:2023pbf,Inomata:2023drn}.
-In particular, also the SIGWB would be modified upon including changes in the equation of state of the Universe~\cite{Franciolini:2023wjm,Balaji:2023ehk,Harigaya:2023pmw} and non-Gaussianities in the calculation of the SGWB~\cite{Unal:2018yaa,Adshead:2021hnm,Ragavendra:2021qdu,Li:2023xtl}.
-Furthermore, PBHs would impact SDs also through their accretion~\cite{Ali-Haimoud:2016mbv}.
-A state of the art discussion of the resulting constraints which derives from PBH formation is beyond the scope of this work.
+Our posteriors include amplitudes much larger, raising questions about the overproduction of light PBHs.
+There are, however, several well known caveats that affect the quick estimates above, which again rose to prominence after the PTA detection.
+The PBH abundance is strongly affected by the shape of $\mathcal{P}(k)$~\cite{Gow:2020cou}, the equation of state (EOS) of the Universe at PBH formation~\cite{Byrnes:2018clq} and, notably, non-Gaussianities~\cite{Ferrante:2022mui,Gow:2022jfb,Franciolini:2023pbf,Inomata:2023drn}.
+The SIGWB would also be modified upon including changes in the equation of state of the Universe~\cite{Franciolini:2023wjm,Balaji:2023ehk,Harigaya:2023pmw} and non-Gaussianities in the calculation of the SGWB~\cite{Unal:2018yaa,Adshead:2021hnm,Ragavendra:2021qdu,Garcia-Saenz:2022tzu,Li:2023xtl,Cai:2018dig}.
+In particular, it is worth mentioning here that large non-Gaussianities could simultaneously suppress PBH formation, alleviating tensions about their overproduction~\cite{Franciolini:2023pbf}, and enhance the SD signal~\cite{DeLuca:2021hcf,Sharma:2024img}.
+In addition to these model dependencies, other sources of uncertainties such as the PBH formation criteria~\cite{Gow:2020bzo,Inomata:2023zup} and the accurate size of the physical horizon at formation~\cite{DeLuca:2023tun} may also affect our conclusions regarding the overproduction of PBHs.
+Lastly, we also mention that PBHs would impact SDs also through their accretion~\cite{Ali-Haimoud:2016mbv}.
+A state-of-the-art discussion of the resulting constraints that derive from PBH formation is beyond the scope of this work. \item {\em Other CMB SD imprints.} Finally, although we have only considered the total intensity spectrum of the CMB, other SD observables such as $T-\mu$ correlation~\cite{Pajer:2012vz,Ozsoy:2021qrg,Bianchini:2022dqh} and SD anisotropies~\cite{Zegeye:2021yml} have been proved to provide valuable constraints on the shape of $\mathcal{P}(k)$.
+Furthermore, tensor perturbations also directly source SDs~\cite{Ota:2014hha,Chluba:2014qia}, although their signal is much weaker compared to the one explored in this paper.
+All such insights add to the prospects of testing the primordial power spectrum with future SD experiments. \end{enumerate}